bathtubfulloftoast/novassite/public/media/NSFW/README.md

 # Disclaimer
 though 99% of my site **ISNT** NSFW everything in this folder is

-since github has nothing to say about NSFW on their site
+since github has nothing to say about NSFW on their site i will assume its allowed